 Where can I find insider trading data?

 You can find insider trading data on various financial websites or directly from the SEC’s EDGAR database.
-Additionally, you can follow different online investment platforms that track insider trades as part of their market analysis tools.
+Alternatively, you can use tools like Finbold Signals, which offer timely notifications on insider trades, making it easier to track key market moves without navigating multiple sources.

 How can I tell if an insider trade is a good signal?